jasonbayton/11ty/_src/support.md

 * Direct access to organisation PoCs & infrastructure for debugging
 * RCA & resolution report
 * 1-to-1 or 1-to-many remote sessions as required
-* Review of attachments or similar uploaded debugging information

 **Fees:** 1/2 day (up to 4h): £600.
 1 day (up to 8h): £1200